-We can all agree that this year has been more stressful than most.
-Unfortunately, that extra dollop of stress can come with side effects, including one we never want to hear: hair loss.
+We can all agree that life can be stressful.
+Unfortunately, stress can come with side effects, including one we never want to hear: hair loss.

 If you’ve noticed larger swaths of hair coming out of your head after showers or abnormally-thin patches of hair on your scalp, you could be suffering from stress-related hair loss.
 But this doesn’t mean you hair is gone for good.
 According to a study authored by Harvard University researchers and published in the journal Nature, stress does in fact lead to hair loss, but it isn’t permanent.